 Well, you can use a CDN network.

 A CDN helps to solve this problem, and your Website will load quickly in every part of the world.

-Note: Cloudflare offers free CDN service which is idle for all kind of blogs.
+Note: Cloudflare offers a free CDN service that is idle for all kinds of blogs.

-Here at ShoutMeLoud, other contributors have covered about CDN in details, and you can follow below-mentioned links to become a CDN Expert:
+Here at ShoutMeLoud, other contributors have covered about CDN in detail, and you can follow the below-mentioned links to become a CDN Expert:

 8. Avoid too many advertisements and scripts